Student Guide

 REGISTRATION

-- Students can register and log in to the OSPP System through the student login portal on the official website, and complete the application by providing the required information as per the program requirements.
+• Students can register and log in to the system through the student login portal on the official website, and fill in their personal information according to the requirements.
+Once the information is approved by the committee, the registration will be considered successful.

-- Previous participants can log in with their original account to update their information and apply.
+• Previous participants can log in with their existing account to update their information and apply.

 CHOOSING THE PROJECTS

-- Students can apply for up to three projects at the same time, but can only undertake one project in the end.
+• Students can submit applications for up to three projects but can only take on one project in the end.

-- Each project can only be undertaken by one student at most.
+• Each project can only be undertaken by one student.

 COMMUNICATE WITH MENTORS

-- The official website's project descriptions include the project mentor's name and contact email of the project mentor.
-Students can communicate with mentors via email.
+• The official website's project descriptions include project mentors' names and contact emails.
+Students can communicate with mentors via email, which is the basic way to participate in community activities.

-- It is important to maintain basic etiquette when communicating with mentors.
-Mentors only provide guidance and advice within their capacity, and the student should complete the project's application, design, and development by themselves.
+• Students should pay attention to basic etiquette when communicating with mentors.
+Mentors provide guidance and advice to the best of their abilities, but the application, design, and development of the project should be completed by the students themselves.

-- This stage is both a period of understanding project details and a time to get familiar with community operations and etiquette.
+• This is the time to understand the project details and to become familiar with the community operation and etiquette.

 2. Project Application